SambathChan/community-daily-diary-backend-csharp/README.md

 * Implemented the repository pattern instead of EF Core
 * Enabled CORS settings for only specific needs
 * Enabled sliding window rate limiter
+* Automatic build and deploy using GitHub to Azure App Services